Saturday, April 25, 2020

 Book Review: THE COLORADO KID By Stephen King. *** and a 1\2 out of *****

 The Colorado Kid (2005) is a story about storytelling, and our continuous search for answers to questions that might never have answers.
-It is a short, entrancing novel, with Stephen King at his avancular best, weaving a tale seductively told - of all people by two ageing journalists in a small town in Maine - that grows more intriguing with every chapter, while never actually giving us any definite answers to the central mystery.
+It is a short, entrancing novel, with Stephen King at his avuncular best, weaving a tale seductively told by two ageing journalists in a small town in Maine; a tale that grows more intriguing with every chapter, while never actually giving us any definite answers to the central mystery.
 It's a bold choice for a populist writer like King, who usually specializes in masterfully written but wholly accessible novels, revolving around tired genre tropes raised anew by his unique and incomparable voice.

 * The audiobook version, wonderfully narrated by veteran screen and TV actor Jeffrey DeMunn, is highly recommended.

-** The book was adapted to TV as the Canadian-American TV series Haven (2010-2015), which bore almost no resemblance to the novel.
+** The book was adapted to TV as the Canadian-American TV series Haven (2010-2015), which bore almost no resemblance to the novel, but which was a charming supernatural mystery in its own right.

 Text © Ahmed Khalifa.
 2020.